Mathematics and Science Curriculum

 - MATH 231 Analytic Geometry/Calculus III: Topics include solid analytic geometry; vectors; vector functions; partial differentiation; multiple integrals; vector calculus; line integrals; and Green's Theo-rem.
 Prerequisite: MATH 130 or the approval of the department chairperson.

 - MATH 238 Differential Equations: A first course in differential equations and their applications.
-Topics include solving first order linear differential equations, separable and exact equations, second order differential equations, initial value problems, annihilators, series solutions to differential equations, Legendre polynomials, Bessel functions, Laplace transforms, and an introduction to partial differential equations and Fourier series.
+Topics include solving first order linear differential equations, separable and exact equations, second order differential equations, initial value problems, annihilators, series solutions to differential equations, Legendre polynomials, Bessel functions, Laplace transforms, and an introduction to partial differential equations.
 Physical examples and numerical techniques will be emphasized throughout the course.
-Prerequisite: MATH 237.
-Note - not required for 3+2 environmental or computer engineering tracks.
+Prerequisite: MATH 130 or approval of the mathematics department chairperson.

-- MATH 250 Linear Algrbra: topics include vector spaces; linear transformations; matrices; systems of linear equations; determinants; eigenvectors and eigenvalues.
+- MATH 250 Linear Algrbra: Topics include vector spaces; linear transformations; matrices; systems of linear equations; determinants; eigenvectors and eigenvalues.
 Computers are used both computationally and graphically.
-Prerequisite: MATH 235 or approval of department chairperson.
-Note - required for 3+2 environmental and computer engineering tracks only.
+Prerequisite: MATH 231 or MATH 235 or approval of math department chairperson.

 - PHYS 242 Mechanics of Solids: An introduction to the concepts of stress and strain, material properties, deflections of bars under axial, torsional and bending loads, statically indeterminate problems, and stress transformations.
 3 lecture-recitation hours.
 Prerequisite: MATH 130 and PHYS 241 or permission of the instructor.

-- ENGR 360 Probability and Engineering Statistics: focuses on the application of inferential statistical models used in engineering component and system design.
-Topics include probability distributions, regression and curve fitting, estimation of central tendencies, dispersions, confidence intervals, sampling distribution, hypotheses testing and design of experiments.
-Consideration is given to how data is collected, what type of data is collected, how often it is collected and what can be inferred about engineering designs based upon statistical analysis of the data.
-Prerequisite MATH 231 or permission of instructor.
+- ENGR 360 Probability and Engineering Statistics: This course focuses on the fundamental concepts of probability and the application of inferential statistical models used in analysis of engineering data.
+Topics include sampling, descriptive statistics, probability distributions, confidence intervals, hypotheses testing, regression and curve fitting, design of experiments, and use of statistical software.
+Consideration is given to practical issues in data collection, presentation, and analysis, as well as drawing conclusions based on data.
+Prerequisite: MATH 231 or permission of instructor.
+3 Lecture Hours.